saligrama/saligrama/README.md

 # Hi, I'm Aditya (he/him)

 I'm an undergraduate student at Stanford University studying computer science with a focus in systems and security.
-During Summer 2022, I'll be a software engineering intern at Lacework.
+This summer (2022), I'm a software engineering intern at Lacework (@lacework-dev).

 Some interesting links: